incredincomp/the_hunting/README.md

 ![](https://github.com/incredincomp/usage-videos/blob/master/the_hunting1.PNG)

 _Anything crossed out currently is implemented to a point, but turned off in the production version.
-Manually uncomment them in the script if you want to use them_
+Manually uncomment them in the script if you want to use them, do it on lines 377-414_

 ## Recon